keiryan/Contact-Us-Button/README.md

-This is a very simple, modern, bubbly, dark or light themed button. ▫️
+This is a very simple, modern and bubbly, dark or light themed button. ▫️

 🧑‍💻 Live demo here: https://contact-us-button.vercel.app/